 Fill out UB-04 (CMS 1450) forms on your computer & print the data or submit claims electronically.

-- Simple interface with boxes for ease of use and learning that act as a Tutorial
+- Easy to use interface with boxes for ease of use

 - Save & load claims from your hard drive or network

-- Creates templates for speed of completion and to eliminate repetitive entries
+- Creates reusable templates for speed of entry and eliminating repetition

-- Print onto pre-purchased forms or print the entire form in either color or black & white
+- Print onto purchased forms or print the form in either black & white or color

-- Advanced Printer Alignment that calibrates the form with your printer
+- Advanced Printer Alignment - calibrates the form with your printer perfectly

-- Batch Printing allows multiple claims to print with a single click
+- Batch Printing print multiple claims with one click

 - EDI File Creator allows the user to create a single “Print Image” eFile (electronic file) out of multiple claims, which can then be sent to a clearinghouse for Electronic, Paperless Submission